electricbookworks/constitution/en/schedule-3.md

 ### 1. Application

-1. The procedure set out in this Schedule applies whenever— (a) the National Assembly meets to elect the President, or the Speaker or Deputy Speaker of the Assembly;
+1. The procedure set out in this Schedule applies whenever—
+	1.	the National Assembly meets to elect the President, or the Speaker or Deputy Speaker of the Assembly;
-(b) the National Council of Provinces meets to elect its Chairperson or a Deputy Chairperson; or (c) a provincial legislature meets to elect the Premier of the province or the Speaker or Deputy Speaker of the legislature.
+	1.	the National Council of Provinces meets to elect its Chairperson or a Deputy Chairperson; or
+	1.	a provincial legislature meets to elect the Premier of the province or the Speaker or Deputy Speaker of the legislature.

 ### 2. Nominations